Dear Colleague Letter: Commercialization Assistance Program (CAP): Supplemental Funding to Current SBIR/STTR Phase II Awards

 The PI should contact his/her cognizant Program Director and obtain written permission prior to submitting a supplemental request for CAP funding.

-The supplemental request will describe the following:
+The supplemental request will include:

 - The commercial opportunity, including the ultimate commercial application of the technology.